ThibautSauv/pepito/README.md

 }
 ```
 The minimum size is (240, 320, 3) so the images can be reshaped to a common 224x224 size (usually used in CNNs).

+# TODO:
+- [ ] Use smaller models/preprocessing to reduce the size of the model (VGG11 seems to have figured out to look at the trapdoor)
+- [ ] Understand misclassification